pretix/pretix/doc/api/resources/orders.rst

 payment_date                          datetime                   Date and time of completion of this payment (or ``null``) provider                              string                     Identification string of the payment provider
 ===================================== ========================== =======================================================

+.. versionchanged:: 2.0

+  This resource has been added.

 List of all orders
 ------------------